 Yes, sitting or standing for extended periods of time can cause numbness due to restricted blood flow or nerve compression.
 Taking breaks to move around can help alleviate this.

 Exercise can improve circulation and strengthen muscles, which may help reduce numbness in the legs and feet.
-Regular physical activity or just a walk can benefit nerve and vascular function.
+Regular physical activity, or just a walk, can benefit nerve and vascular function.

 Yes, certain medications, especially those affecting nerve function, can cause numbness as a side effect.
 Consult your doctor if you experience this symptom.

-Yes, a diet rich in B vitamins, magnesium, and omega-3 fatty acids can support nerve health and may help reduce numbness.So staying hydrated is also important.
+A diet rich in B vitamins, magnesium, and omega-3 fatty acids can support nerve health and may help reduce numbness.
+Staying hydrated also ensures optimum blood circulation, reducing the numbness in the legs.

 Leave a Reply